WienerTakesAll/WienerTakesAll/README.md

 4. Copy the `WienerTakesAll\assets` folder into `WienerTakesAll\Debug\`.
 4. Open the `WienerTakesAll.sln` solution and build for _Debug x86_.

+NOTE: On VS2017 the Windows 8.1 SDK and the UCRT SD must be installed since this is a VS2015 project.

+image::vs2015-2017.png

 Overall the required folder structure for dependencies (with version implied) is:
 ```
 WienerTakesAll